pcumani/Tutorial_CTAMARSAnalysis/Macros/README.md

-.. _CTAMacros:

 =====================================================
-#Macros to use MARS to analyse CTA simulations
+# Macros to use MARS to analyse CTA simulations
 =====================================================

 These macros are the result of the work of (mainly) Abelardo Moralejo, Tarek Hassan and Paolo Cumani.
 Please acknowledge their contribution.